Tour Stops

 How Many Tournaments Are There and Who Can Register to Play?

-The 2024 PPA Tour calendar includes 6 tournaments in 3 different countries.
-Each tournament is categorised as either a Open / Championship (1000) or a Cup (1500) with the numbers representing the total number of PPA Australia Points awarded to the 1st-place winners in men’s and women’s pro singles, men’s and women’s pro doubles, and mixed pro doubles.
+The 2025 PPA Tour calendar includes 12 tournaments in 2 different countries.
+Each tournament is categorised as either a Open (1000), a Cup (1500) or a Slam (2000) with the numbers representing the total number of PPA Australia Points awarded to the 1st-place winners in men’s and women’s pro singles, men’s and women’s pro doubles, and mixed pro doubles.

 There is one Pro bracket (also known as “draws”) played at each tournament: PPA Pro Main Draw.
 This consists of the top 16/24/32 seeded teams respectfully.
-This is a single elimination draw, where losing teams of round one get to move into the Open Draw, from then on teams that loose are eliminated.
+This is a single elimination draw for Cup/Slam or Double Elimination for Open.
 There is prize money for 1st, 2nd and 3rd.

 You don’t need to be a professional to play on the PPA Tour Australia, however.
 There are amateur brackets Open (level below Pro), Juniors for U16 and for Masters 50+ played out alongside the professional brackets each day of a tournament.